Lojze Grozde: Early life

-Grozde was born on 27 May 1923 in the village of Zgornje Vodale near Mokronog in Lower Carniola, Slovenia.
+Grozde was born on 27 May 1923 in the small village of Zgornje Vodale near Mokronog in Lower Carniola, Slovenia.
 He was an illegitimate child.
 When he was four years old, his mother married France Kovač.
 His stepfather chased Grozde away whenever he wanted to see his mother.
 Later, because Grozde was a good pupil, the stepfather became friendlier towards him, and so he remained at the house and his aunt took care of him.
 She saw to his schooling and sent him to a school in Ljubljana, where she was working as a servant.
 Some benefactors helped her support her nephew.
 He stayed at the Marijanišče boarding school and attended the Classical Secondary School (Klasična gimnazija) in Ljubljana.
 There he was a good student, and he also found time to write poetry and prose.
 He was a member of the Catholic Action religious movement and a member of the Marian Congregation of Slovene Divinity Students and Priests.
-The end of his high school years coincided with the early years of World War II.
-Under these strained circumstances, Grozde became increasingly religious and oriented himself toward the study of theology.
+The later part of his high school years coincided with the early years of World War II.
+Under these strained circumstances, Grozde became increasingly religious and was leaning towards the study of theology and the priesthood, but he was killed in the last year of his high school studies.

 Death

-During his summer vacation of 1942 he did not go home because there was a lot of violence and it was not easy to travel.
-It was only for New Year 1943 that he decided to visit his relatives.
+During his summer vacation of 1942 he did not go home because there was a lot of violence in the countryside and it was not easy to travel.
+It was only for New Year 1943 that he decided to visit his mother and other relatives.
 He asked for a permit to travel home.
 First he visited a friend of his at the village of Struge.
 On 1 January 1943, the first Friday, he attended mass at the monastery at Stična, where he received the last communion of his life; then he travelled by train from Ivančna Gorica to Trebnje, where he found he could not travel further because the rails had been destroyed.
 He decided to continue towards Mirna on foot, and on the way he rode in a cart.
 By the time the cart had reached Mirna, it was pulled over by the Slovenian partisans and he was seized and interrogated.
 On him they found a devotional book, The Imitation of Christ by Thomas a Kempis and a booklet on Our Lady of Fatima.
 He was taken to a nearby inn and interrogated, tortured, and killed in a forest near Mirna.
 Three hours earlier the seminarian Janez Hočevar, who wanted to visit his relatives in nearby Šentrupert, had been also shot.
 The communists suspected Lojze Grozde of being an informant.

 Soon, rumours spread about Grozde's grisly death.
 The Tone Tomšič Partisan Brigade, which had occupied Mirna, carried out the murder.
 However, others claimed that Grozde was not tortured.
 Partisan General Lado Kocijan stated that: